List of General Hospital characters introduced in the 2000s: Storylines

 After serving as head nurse at GH since 2006, Epiphany was briefly demoted in September 2020 by new Chairman of the Board Cyrus Renault as a sinister attempt to use GH for his drug dealing and other activities.
 She is replaced by Cassandra Bryant.
 About a month after she lost her position as head nurse, Epiphany reveals during a girl's night out with Elizabeth Baldwin that she and Milo broke up.
 Epiphany told Elizabeth that the reason for the split was he was constantly traveling and they hadn't seen each other in months.

 Fortunately in 2021 after Cyrus Renault was sent back to prison, Epiphany was reinstated as head nurse.
 In January 2022 Epiphany begins dating Marshall Ashford.
 While on a date with her he collapses and is taken to GH.
 Epiphany clashes with Dr. Rose when she weighs in about Marshall's care.
 Weeks later, Epiphany also had a run in with Dr. Nelson over protocols when she treated Willow Tait after she fainted.
 Epiphany then decides to attend medical school and study for the MCATs.

 In early February 2023 Marshall mentions to Trina Robinson that Epiphany passed her exams and was checking out medical schools on the West Coast.
 Marshall is uncertain about his future with Epiphany but hopes she returns to Port Charles.

 In March 2023 Elizabeth reaches out to Epiphany for a recommendation letter to keep her job.
 Portia Robinson tells Elizabeth that no one has been able to reach Epiphany and she may not have gotten Liz's request yet.
-On March 28 Elizabeth gets a call from a State Trooper who breaks the news to Elizabeth about her passing.
+On March 28 Elizabeth gets a call from a State Trooper who breaks the news to Elizabeth about her death.

 Epiphany is driving back to Port Charles and stops to help someone in a bad car crash.
 The smoke from the wreckage exacerbates Epiphany's heart condition and the medical personnel are unable to save her.

 All of Epiphany friends and co-workers attend her memorial service, including the woman she saved from the wreckage.
 She reveals how Epiphany died.